KankakeeCommunityCollege/foundation/_alumnis/marissa-martin.md

 preview_priority: 6
 portrait_image: uploads/alumni-stories_marissa-martin.jpg
 quote: >-
-  "KCC taught me to trust my instincts.
+  KCC taught me to trust my instincts.
 It was a period of personal growth where I learned to make decisions based on what felt right for me, not necessarily what others expected.
-It was about finding my own personal path."
+It was about finding my own personal path.
 interview_month_and_year: December 2023
 ---